USS Long Beach (CGN-9): Configuration

 The high box-like superstructure contained the SCANFAR system, consisting of the AN/SPS-32 and AN/SPS-33 phased array radars.
 One of the reasons Long Beach was a single-ship class was because she was an experimental platform for these radars, which were precursors to the AN/SPY-1 phased array systems later installed on Aegis equipped Ticonderoga-class cruisers and s.
 The taller, narrower AN/SPS-33 panels were not installed on the superstructure until some time after her commissioning.
 At the time, Long Beach had the highest bridge of any ship smaller than an aircraft carrier.

 In addition to steel, Long Beach was built with 450 tons of structural aluminum.
 Because of this unusually high quantity of aluminum, she was assigned the voice radio call sign "Alcoa".
 The ship was propelled by two nuclear reactors, one for each propeller shaft, and was capable of speeds in excess of 30 kn.
-The ship was originally designed with "all-missile" armament, but was fitted with two 5-inch/38-caliber gun mounts amidships on the orders of President John F. Kennedy.
+Although the ship was originally designed with an "all-missile" armament, it is claimed that the decision to add two 5-inch/38-caliber gun mounts amidships was ordered by President John F. Kennedy.